aodendaal/aspnetboilerplate-core-ng/projectarchitecture.md

 With regards to how the layers are implemented in our ASP\.NET Boilerplate template, the Presentation Layer is handled in the Angular project and the other layers in the ASP\.NET Core solution.

 ## Presentation Layer
-In our template this is handled entirely by Angular.
+In the ABP template this is handled entirely by Angular.

 ## Application & Domain Layers